population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 (round 1) as opposed to 47.2 percent for the non-lockdown period, a difference of 24.6 percent.

-# Did Lockdowns Drive Food Insecurity?
+# Did Lockdowns Increase Food Insecurity?

-![Estimated Changes and 95% Confidence Intervals in Food Insecurity by Survey Round Relative to Survey 4, Controlling for Number of Covid Cases](../figures/food_insecurity_survey.pdf){#fig:food_insecurity_survey}
+![Estimated Changes in Food Insecurity with 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Number of Covid Cases and Household Fixed Effects](../figures/food_insecurity_survey.pdf){#fig:food_insecurity_survey}

-[@fig:food_insecurity_survey] shows the estimated changes in the three food insecurity measures by survey round, relative to survey round 4, together with the 95% confidence intervals.
+[@fig:food_insecurity_survey] shows the estimated changes in the three food insecurity measures by survey round, relative to survey round 4, together with the 95% confidence intervals for a linear model with household fixed effects.[^base_results] Overall, Covid-19 lockdowns appear to be associated with substantial increases in all levels of food insecurity.

-Table 2 shows the impact of the Covid-19 lockdowns in Uganda on the likelihood of food insecurity using a linear model with household fixed effects.[^8] Overall, lockdowns caused a substantial increase in all types of food insecurity in both the short and medium run.

-As shown in column 1, the first lockdown led to a substantial and statistically significant short-run increase in the likelihood of having any food insecurity by 25.2 percentage points.
-Furthermore, the lockdowns led to a significant increase in all eight food insecurity measures, where most of the point estimates are sizeable, with magnitudes of over 20 percentage points.
-Even more concerning, the worst forms of food insecurity ("had to skip a meal" and "went hungry but did not eat") more than doubled, and "went without eating for a whole day" almost tripled.

-The effects of the first lockdown persisted in the medium run, with significant increases in food insecurity about three months after the lockdowns were lifted.
-Any food insecurity was still 11.9 percentage points higher than in non-lockdown periods, and five of the nine measures had a point estimate of at least nine percentage points.

-Moreover, the medium-run impact of the second lockdown is similar to the short-run effect of the first lockdown.
-The point estimates of the second lockdown are over 20 percentage points for six of the nine food insecurity measures.
-This suggests that the second lockdown, combined with a drought, had a worse impact on food insecurity than the first lockdown, at least in the medium run.
+[^base_results]: The full tables for this and all following results presented as tables are available upon request.

+Approximately a month after the end of the first severe lockdown, the proportion of households that report any or moderate to severe food insecurity is more than 20 percentage points higher than in round 4, an effect that is very statistically significant.
+Severe food insecurity in round 1 is just below 10 percentage points higher than in round 4 and also statistically significantly different from round 4.

+About three months after the end of the first severe lockdown, any and moderate to severe food insecurity levels are still statistically significantly higher than in round 4 at approximately 10 percentage points.
+Severe food insecurity is also increased but not statistically significantly so.

+Between six and eleven months (rounds 3 through 6), there is little discernable difference in the levels of food insecurity, and we cannot reject that they all have the same levels.

+The final round, round 7, took place 2.5 to 3.5 months after the end of the second major lockdown, but in relation to round 4, the levels of food insecurity are closer to those of round 1.
+Any and moderate to severe food insecurity are both more than 20 percentage points higher than in round 4, while severe food insecurity is more than 10 percentage points higher; all three are strongly statistically significant.

+[summary; drought and round 7; anything else that can explain this?]

 ## The Role of Seasonality